How to get ready for a funding round: 6 steps for founders

 An NDA is a commitment that the person receiving sensitive information about your business during discussions will not disclose that information to anyone else.
 They are common in sectors where a disproportionately large part of the value of the company comes from their intellectual property, like life sciences.

-The easiest way to write an agreement is to start with a template and customise it so it’s exactly right for your company.
 To get started, log into SeedLegals then go to Agreements.
 It’s fast and incredibly simple.
 If you need any help, chat online with our experts.
 When your document is ready, send it via SeedLegals to be signed online.
 Best of all, we store your documents securely for as long as you need, so you can access them again anytime.
 And if you need to create a new agreement, you can replicate the terms you’ve used before – you don’t have to start from scratch.